oneeve8/kobble-data/content/Tutorial2.md

 Just create a Markdown file with a list of all the channels that you want to share and include their links.

-Then share your *Follow Me* channel
+Then share your *Follow Me* channel that you just created.

 When the recipient follows you,